covjson/specification/spec.md

 A CoverageJSON object with the type `"CoverageCollection"` is a coverage collection object.

-- A coverage collection object MAY have the member `"profile"` with a string value to indicate that the coverage collection follows a certain structure (e.g. only has coverages with a specific domain or coverage profile).
-See the ["Common CoverageJSON Profiles Specification"](profiles.md), which forms part of this specification, for details.
-Custom profiles not part of this specification MAY be given by full URIs only.
+- A coverage collection object MAY have the member `"domainType"` with a string value to indicate that the coverage collection only contains coverages of the given domain type.
+See the ["Common CoverageJSON Domain Types Specification"](domain-types.md), which forms part of this specification, for details.
+Custom domain types not part of this specification MAY be given by full URIs only.
+- If a coverage collection object has the member `"domainType"`, then this member is inherited to all included coverages.
 - A coverage collection object MUST have a member with the name `"coverages"`.
 The value corresponding to `"coverages"` is an array.
 Each element in the array is a coverage object as defined above.
 - A coverage collection object MAY have a member with the name `"parameters"` where the value is an object where each member has as name a short identifier and as value a parameter object.
 - A coverage collection object MAY have a member with the name `"parameterGroups"` where the value is an array of ParameterGroup objects.